wesleyZero/ChE_Capstone/README.md

 # Capstone I

 This was the first capstone project, of a two-part series for my chemical engineering senior design class.
 I learned a lot on this first project and as a result, I cleaned up the code massively when doing the second project.
-All of the code was in a single script, as well as the the code being not very modular.
 Since the capstone II project has the same concepts, but with a better code base.
 Please look at my [Capstone II project](https://github.com/wesleyZero/capstone_II/tree/main) to evaluate my coding abilities.
 For this project, I would like to simply write what I learned to do better in the second project.

 ## One cool thing I would like to point out on this project.